isomerpages/moe-marymountconvent/_school-info/School Rules & Code of Conduct for Pupils.md

 <p>2.11</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>All students are not allowed to have in their possession any weapons.
+<p>Students are not allowed to have in their possession any weapons.
+They
-They are also not allowed to bring any weapon-like items which can be used or intended to be used to cause harm to others.</p>
+are also not allowed to bring any weapon-like items that can be used or are intended to be used to cause harm to others.</p>
-<p>Scissors are allowed during lessons under the permission and supervision
+<p>Students should not bring any personal sharp-pointed/sharp-edged tools
-of the teacher/ instructor.</p>
+to school (i.e. including scissors).
+Teachers will provide scissors and these must be returned after use.</p>
 </td>
 </tr>
 <tr>